-We currently have a level of non-decency of 4.3% of the stock in April 2024, meaning that this proportion of our properties have a number of failures under the Decent Homes Standard.
+We currently have a level of non-decency of 90 properties or 5.1% of the stock, meaning that this proportion of our properties have a number of failures under the Decent Homes Standard.
 Previous levels of decency were reported to be much lower, however, we found that there were errors in the way our asset management system interpreted the data.
 This meant that properties were being classed on non decent when they actually met the decent homes criteria.

-This is a key area of focus for the council over the next five years to ensure that all our properties meet the required standards.
+This is a key area of focus for the council over the next two to three years to ensure that all our properties meet the required standards.